113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ibmcloud login -u UserID --sso
 ```

-Then, the CLI will provide a URL link and ask for passcode:
+Then, the CLI provides a URL link and ask for passcode:
 ```
 One Time Code (Get one at https://URL_Link_To_Obtain_Passcode):
 ```

-Open the link in browser, which will guide you to get the passcode.
+Open the link in browser, to get a passcode.
 Type in the given passcode in console, and you can log in.

 ## ibmcloud logout
 {: #ibmcloud_logout}